mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ## Main editing space

-The main editing space is where the translation takes place.
+The main editing space in the middle column is where translation takes place.

 ![Editing space](../../assets/images/pontoon/ui/editing_space_standard.png "Screenshot of the standard editor in the editing space")

+### String navigation

+The top of this space contains a string navigation interface.
 It’s possible to navigate sequentially through the strings by clicking the `PREVIOUS` or `NEXT` buttons located at the top of the editing space, or by using keyboard shortcuts (`ALT` + arrow down or up).
 A link to the current string can be copied to the clipboard using the `COPY LINK` button.

+### Source string

-Above the editor, the user can view the source string, any comments present in the resource regarding the string, and the resource path where the string is located.
+Below the navigation interface, the user can view the source string, any comments present in the resource regarding the string, and the resource path where the string is located.
 In the same area, the `REQUEST CONTEXT or REPORT ISSUE` button can be used to request more information about the current string: it will focus the [COMMENTS section](##source-string-comments), and mention the project manager for the project.

+### Editor

 The editor is located in the middle section of the column, and it’s where users can input or edit their translations.